top of page

 Provincial Court

-A former provincial government noe-Gothic building, now vacated and mainly used for ceremonial purpose.
-Burnt down together with the building (now Historium) in the 18th century CE and rebuilt in the late 19th century CE.
+Provincial Court (Provinciaal Hof) is a former provincial government neo-Gothic building, now vacated and mainly used for ceremonial purpose.
+Burnt down together with the building in the 18th century and rebuilt in the late 19th century.

 Basilica of the Holy Blood (Heilige-Bloedbasiliek)